openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 <blockquote>**[Petr Baudis: Datasheet Translator](http://log.or.cz/?p=110)**
 >
 > As we (well, mostly other people than me) were dealing with a rather obscure micro-controller when hacking our laser projector in brmlab, the only datasheet we have
       found has been in Chinese.
-This is quite often the case with obscure China-made parts (including event stuff like LEDs) and itâ€™s annoying to deal with.
+This is quite often the case with obscure China-made parts (including event stuff like LEDs) and it’s annoying to deal with.
 >
-> So I hacked together a simple datasheet translator â€“ you feed it a PDF with your datasheet, specify the source language, let it munch away for a minute and then it
+> So I hacked together a simple datasheet translator – you feed it a PDF with your datasheet, specify the source language, let it munch away for a minute and then it
       spews out a link to the English translation!
 >
 >   * [http://datasheet-en.or.cz](http://datasheet-en.or.cz/)